Yellowstone Fires and their Legacy

 The 1910 fires prompted a century of firefighters to see their task as the moral equivalent of war.
 For them and the nation Yellowstone was their Vietnam.
 The debate over Yellowstone was between allowing fires to burn or fighting them from the start.
 Yet today that debate has been largely resolved.
 Today the 20th Century’s fire suppression program in national forests and parks is universally challenged.
 Yet today firefighters are jumping on every fire at a rate even higher than in 1988.
 Still they can’t stop the fires they call catastrophic.

 Lost is the main lesson of Yellowstone when conditions are right no one can stop forest fires.
 Like floods man only can put off the inevitable.
 The current debate is over how much we allow nature to take its course and how much do we intrude.
 The issue is recognizing our limits to control it.
 In between lay the value judgments over where and how we can live with fire.
 A century of suppression has made conditions right in low elevation forest types that previously were relatively fireproofed by frequent fires.
 But Yellowstone’s high elevation forests are hard to get started but when they burn they usually burn big.
 Fighting fires there is not only wasteful but counterproductive.
 Lost also is the great waste of resources spent then and now to put out fires they know are beneficial, they can only hope to herd.
 The money would be better spent on clearing areas around homes and communities and on preventive burning and thinning where human values like commercial timberlands needs to be protected.
-Perhaps the only way to remedy the wasteful situation is to dismantle or completely reorganize the firefighting bureaucracy.

-Finally, 19 years later Yellowstone is still changing.
+Finally, 20 years later Yellowstone is still changing.
 Ecologists like Don Despain were largely proven right about the role of fire in ecosystem restoration.
 Their work and the growing public understanding of it is helping Americans learn a new story about fire.

 I cover all of these subjects in my book but I suggest you also read about the future of forestry in the The Next West .

-© Rocky Barker 2007
+© Rocky Barker 2012

 Phil Sheridan and fire policy